Ann Bartel

 Christian Moser

-Christian is an Assistant Professor within the Finance and Economics Division at Columbia Business School.
+Christian is the Sidney Taurel Associate Professor within the Finance and Economics Division at Columbia Business School.
 His research focuses on macroeconomics and labor economics, with additional interests in public economics.
 The common theme behind his research is to understand the determinants of earnings inequality and the role redistributive policies.
 Before joining Columbia, Christian received a Ph.D. in Economics from Princeton University where he was named a Fellow of Woodrow Wilson Scholars and was awarded the Towbes Prize for Outstanding Teaching.

 Jacopo Perego

-Jacopo Perego is an Assistant Professor in the Economics Division at Columbia Business School.
+Jacopo Perego is a Class of 1967 Associate Professor of Business in the Economics Division at Columbia Business School.
 His research specializes in the economics of information, the analysis of how economic agents strategically acquire, use, and share information.
 His work primarily focuses on topics such as the optimal design of information policies, the competitive provision of information, and strategic communication.
 Prior to joining Columbia, he was a Postdoctoral Associate at the Cowles Foundation, Yale University.
-Professor Perego received his PhD in Economics from New York University.

 Tommaso Porzio

-Tommaso Porzio is an assistant professor of macroeconomics in the Economics Division at Columbia Business School.
+Tommaso Porzio is the Daniel W. Stanton Associate Professor (untenured) of macroeconomics in the Economics Division at Columbia Business School.
 His research primarily studies the role of human capital for growth and economic development with a focus on understanding the barriers that may prevent individuals from exploiting their talent.
 His work has been published in the American Economic Review, Econometrica, and the Journal of Political Economy.

 Andrea Prat